PowerDNS/pdns/pdns/recursordist/docs/settings.rst

 -  Default: 1 if `pdns-distributes-queries`_ is set, 0 otherwise

 If `pdns-distributes-queries`_ is set, spawn this number of distributor threads on startup.
-Distributor threads handle incoming queries and distribute them to other threads based on a hash of the query, to maximize the cache hit ratio.
+Distributor threads handle incoming queries and distribute them to other threads based on a hash of the query.

 .. _setting-dot-to-auth-names: